chrisxfire/chrisxfire.github.io/content/notes/dotnet/collections/arrays.md

 a[m..n] // Return the mth item to the nth item, exclusive.
 ```
 # Implicitly Typed Arrays
-Implicity-typed arrays are usually used in query expressions together with anonymous types and object and collection initializers.
+Implicitly-typed arrays are usually used in query expressions together with anonymous types and object and collection initializers.

 Single-dimension, implicitly-typed:
 ```cs